 ByFood’s online experiences include cooking classes and sessions about food.
 You could learn to make Vegan Ramen and Gyoza, or discover 5 Famous Japanese Foods.
 Of course, food also includes drink – cocktails, Japanese whisky and more.

 The experiences on offer dig deep into Japanese culture.
 You can learn the secrets of Mindful Eating, or take an online tour of Mount Fuji, enjoying the scenery and the history as well as the local food.

 Food Experiences In Japan

 All of these online experiences are sure to whet your appetite for visiting Japan and trying the food for yourself.
-Once we’re able to travel again you’ll find that ByFood has lots of choices of food tours, tasting experiences and more.
-Although this is often seen as a meat and fish based cuisine, vegan and vegetarian options are available.
+Whether you’re in Tokyo or elsewhere you’ll find that ByFood has lots of choices of food tours, tasting experiences and more.
+Although this is often seen as a meat and fish based cuisine, vegan and vegetarian options are also available.

 And, when you’re ready to eat out, check out the restaurant recommendations, and let ByFood do the booking for you.